MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 # What's new in Windows 10 Team 2020 updates

 Surface Hub benefits from periodic updates that deliver new features and functionality.
-Together, Windows 10 Team 2020 Update and Windows 10 Team 2020 Update 2 significant improvements to device deployment and manageability along with the latest Windows 10 features.
+Together, Windows 10 Team 2020 Update and Windows 10 Team 2020 Update 2 deliver significant improvements to device deployment and manageability along with the latest Windows 10 features.

 ## Windows 10 Team 2020 Update 2